andrew-fowler/automation-fundamentals-brownbag/PITCHME.md

 _Not_ a replacement for integration or unit tests.
 ---

-## What is it for?
-_A low execution-cost way to gather information about the current health of the build, from a users perspective_

-Note:

----

 ## Why would we do it?
-_Properly built and maintained test automation helps you to change with confidence, and so change at speed._

 Note:
+A low execution-cost way to gather information about the current health of the build, from a users perspective

+Properly built and maintained test automation helps you to change with confidence, and so change at speed.

 All test automation aims to enable change with confidence and speed.

 At a system level, we're primarily aiming to cover regression risks introduced to the wider system (specifically at the user/consumer interface) by changes in its subcomponents.